knaidu/problem-solving/trees/compute_right_sibling_tree.md

 # Compute right sibling tree
-Given a complete binary tree, assume each node has a sibbling pointer that points to the node to its right in the graphical representation of the tree.
-Compute the sibbling node for every node in the tree.
+Given a complete binary tree, assume each node has a sibling pointer that points to the node to its right in the graphical representation of the tree.
+Compute the sibling node for every node in the tree.

 ## Solution